alexgorbatchev/crc/README.md

 // "3610a686"
 ```

-Or use CommonJS (compatability mode, no longer recommended):
+Or use CommonJS (compatibility mode, no longer recommended):

 ```js
 const { crc32 } = require('crc');